 Weekday (excluding holidays), five days/week door-to-door reservation and demand response trips for transportation disadvantaged individuals to various destinations in and out of the County are provided by SCT and contracted transportation operators (ambulatory, wheelchair, and stretcher).
-Services are available from 8 a.m. to 5 p.m. for employment trips and from 9 a.m. to 5 p.m. for medical trips.
+Destination appointment times in Sumter County must be between 8:30 a.m. to 3:00 p.m.
+Service hours for destinations outside of Sumter County vary based on location and are described below in 4.1.2 Service Policies.